cloneofghosts/python-pirate-weather/README.md

   forecast = pirateweather.load_forecast(api_key, lat, lng, time=current_time)
 ```

-The result is actually a request for the weather in the future in Amsterdam (by 6 hours).
-In addition, since all returned times are in UTC, it will report a time two hours behind the *local* time in Amsterdam.
+The result is actually a request for the weather in the future in Amsterdam (by 6 hours) which isn't supported by the Pirate Weather API.

-If you're doing lots of queries in the past/future in different locations, the best approach is to consistently use UTC time.
+If you're doing lots of queries in the past in different locations, the best approach is to consistently use UTC time.
 Keep in mind `datetime.datetime.utcnow()` is **still a naive datetime**.
 To use proper timezone aware datetime objects you will need to use a library like `pytz <http://pytz.sourceforge.net/>`_